 Many answers regarding property taxes can be found in the FAQ section of this website.
 If additional information is needed, please e-mail us at email@example.com or call the Tax Department at (904) 255-5700, option 4.

 To check to see if an account has municipal liens (nuisance, demolition, etc) please click here.

 The Special Lien Improvement Book can be found here.
 This includes the DVI Assessment and 581 Hospital Liens.
-Updates to the Special Lien Improvement Book will be done monthly.

 Address all correspondence regarding property taxes to: